-- Dedication of one vertical accessway every 1,000 feet of shoreline. - Improve and Oopen, operate and maintain existing vertical access OTD and Deed Restriction.
+- Dedication of one vertical accessway every 1,000 feet of shoreline. - Improve and open existing vertical access OTD and Deed Restriction.
 6. Recreational Boating

-- 2.90 Vessel operations near the shoreline, including launching and landing at beaches, shall be done in a safe and responsible manner. - 2.91 Boat storage facilities which do not restrict coastal access and which do not impair coastal resources may be permitted in the vicinity of existing launch facilities. - 2.91a Other than the State of California or its grantee acting pursuant to the public trust doctrine, no new development shall obstruct the public's right of use of tidelands pursuant to the public trust doctrine or a public easement in navigable waters.
+- 2.87 Vessel operations near the shoreline, including launching and landing at beaches, shall be done in a safe and responsible manner. - 2.88 Boat storage facilities which do not restrict coastal access and which do not impair coastal resources may be permitted in the vicinity of existing launch facilities. - 2.89 Other than the State of California or its grantee acting pursuant to the public trust doctrine, no new development shall obstruct the public's right of use of tidelands pursuant to the public trust doctrine or a public easement in navigable waters.